 A Self-Driving Trip Adventure

-When self-driving, you should include a trip to the East Coast because of all the famous landmarks it has.
+When self-driving, you should include a trip to the East Coast because of its famous landmarks.
 Drive up or down the beach where you will find icons like the Maheno Wreck, The Pinnacles, and Eli Creek, stop to check out The Champagne Pools where you can swim in the saltwater.
 At Indians, Head take a short walk up to the cape lasting 30-45 minutes.

 There are also two new inland-track drives for which you will surely require a 4WD.
 The first track is along Cornwells Break Road to reach the Lake Wabby Lookout.
 You can even explore one of the world’s most intriguing rainforests at Central Station.
 The second inland track is 70km long and takes you to a lookout on Knifeblade Sandblow and Lake Allom.